freesewing/freesewing/markdown/org/docs/patterns/shelly/instructions/en.md

      - Neck ease: 25% to 100% (25% will still be a very snug neckband that will take some stretching to get on/off the head, because of how the neckband is constructed and because neckholes usually are quite a bit bigger than the neck to fit over the head.

    - Athletic shirt
-     - The author hasen't made one yet.
+     - The author hasn't made one yet.
 If someone knows what eases to use, please let me know.
 	 - Highly breathable fabric with some spandex/stretch is recommended.
 	 - Eases are somewhere between those for a compression shirt and a swim shirt.